nyno-kb/python-101/_episodes/07-conditionals.md

 teaching: 15
 exercises: 15
 questions:
-- "How can you use conditional statements to control program flow and make decisions in your code?"
+- "How can you use conditional statements to control program flow?"
 objectives:
 - "Explain the use of if and else statements and simple Boolean expressions."
 - "Explain the use of while statements."